The Weekly Graph Reading Routine That Builds Data Literacy

 Getting started

 Graph Lab is free and updated regularly.
-Click on any graph below to get your own editable version.
+Click on any graph below to get your own editable slide deck.

 Graph requests?
 We love them.
 Email info@dataclassroom.com to let us know what you’re looking for.